vsbirkhaug/officebot/tdd.md

 1. Ensure your master branch is up to date.
 2. Create a branch form master, name it something clearly identifiable in line with the code change intentions.
-3. Work on the branch making automic commits with clear descriptions and as much detail as possible about the change.
+3. Work on the branch making atomic commits with clear descriptions and as much detail as possible about the change.
 4. When the branch is ready for review or discussion or help, issue a pull request back into master using GitHub.
 5. Discussion and iteration takes place using the pull request with new commits taking places and comments being made.
 6. When the changes are approved the pull request is accepted and the the branch is merged into master.
 The branch is then deleted to keep things tidy.